You can claim universal credit if

 In order to claim Universal Credit, you must be habitually resident in Northern Ireland.

-If you are not from Great Britain or Ireland, it’s not enough to physically be in Northern Ireland.
+If you are not from the United Kingdom or Ireland, it’s not enough to physically be in Northern Ireland.
 You must also show that you have a right to reside here.

 People who have arrived in Northern Ireland from outside the EEA and who don’t have refugee status will only be able to claim if they are allowed to access public funds.
 Talk to an immigration adviser if you aren’t sure about your status.